asheshghosh/Genomic-Data-Science/README.md

 # Genomic Data Science

 Welcome to the **Genomic Data Science** repository.
-Here, you'll find algorithms and best practices for genomic data analysis, ranging from basic DNA string manipulation to advanced sequence matching and genome assembly.
+In this repository, you'll find algorithms and best practices for Genomic Data Analysis, ranging from basic DNA string manipulation to advanced sequence matching and genome assembly.

 ---